pekoto-zz/GCP-Big-Data-ML/README.md

 (Recall, you can shut down the compute nodes when not using them, so save your data in Cloud Storage, etc., instead of in the computer node disk.)

+## Lab 2

+__Creating Cloud SQL DBs__

+First, let's create a Cloud SQL instance to hold all of the recommendation data:

+`SQL > Create Instance > MySQL > Instance ID = 'rentals'`

+Now the script creates 3 tables:

+* Accomodation: Basic details
+* Rating: 1-to-many for accomodation to ratings and user-to-ratings
+* Recommendation: This will be populated by the recommendation engine

+`Connect to this instance > Connect using Cloud Shell`

+An `sql connect` command will prepopulate to connect to the DB, so you can now run commands as required.

+Use `show databases;` to show the registered DBs.

+Run the script to create the `recommendation_spark` database and underlying tables.

+__Ingesting Data__

+Now, before we can populate the Cloud SQL tables we just created, we need to stage the CSV files containing the data on Cloud Storage.
+To do this, we can either use Cloud Shell commands or the Console UI.

+Using Console UI:

+`Storage > Browser > Create Bucket > Upload CSV files`

+Now, click the `Import` function on the Cloud SQL page to populate the SQL tables from the CSV files.

+After querying the SQL tables to make sure they populated correctly, type `Exit` to exit.